Chris is Associate Professor in Hate Studies based in the Centre for Hate Studies at the University of Leicester.

-Chris Allen is a social scientist with expertise in Islamophobia, the socio-political problematisation of Muslims & Islam in contemporary society, manifestations of hate, bigotry & discrimination, the radical and far-right, the role of religion in the public & political spaces as also notions of identity relating to Britishness.
+A multidisciplinary social scientist, he has expertise in Islamophobia, the socio-political problematisation of Muslims & Islam in contemporary society, manifestations of hate, bigotry & discrimination, the radical and far-right, the role of religion in the public & political spaces as also notions of identity relating to Britishness.
 He also maintains an interest in popular culture more widely in particular the role and function of the media, more specifically social media, film and television.
-Chris is currently based at the University of Birmingham where he is a Lecturer in the Department of Social Policy, Sociology & Criminology.

 Chris has been undertaking research for the past two decades, much of which has been dedicated to exploring the phenomenon of Islamophobia.
 Having explored the discourse and theory of Islamophobia as part of his Arts & Humanities Research Council (AHRC) funded doctoral studies that he completed in 2006, he has since been at the forefront of research into this timely and politically salient phenomenon.
 This has included research that has sought to understand such issues as the experience of Muslim women victims of hate crime to the anti-Islam ideologies of the far-right, the impact of counter-terror legislation through to governmental engagement of Muslim communities.
 He has published widely both in the UK and elsewhere including Austria, France, Germany, Italy, Serbia, Sweden and the United States among others.
 Notable achievements in terms of his publications include him being the first to publish a sole-authored monograph that sought to consider Islamophobia – simply titled Islamophobia (here) – while also being the first to publish peer-reviewed journal articles on the English Defence League (here), Britain First (here) and National Action (here).

 As well as publishing in peer-reviewed journal articles, he also writes for a range of non-academic and non-specialist sources including the Huffington Post (see here), the Conversation UK (see here) and Perspektif (see here) among others.
 As a commitment to public engagement, he regularly gives talks about his areas of expertise in various non-academic settings and regularly appears in the broadcast and print media also.